josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 Let's ignore all the points above, and assume code written by an LLM is always at least as good as human-authored code, if not better.

-Even in that scenario, you still have a whole bunch of problems.
+Even in that scenario, we still have a whole bunch of problems.

 ### Code has never been the bottleneck

-Writing code isn't what slows teams down, and has never really been the hard part of software engineering at all.
-I've never, in over a decade in tech, heard even the most jaded CTO cite "typing speed" as the biggest blocker for their organization.
+Writing code generally isn't what slows teams down, and has never really been the hard part of software engineering at all.
+I've never, in over a decade in tech, heard even the most jaded CTO cite "typing speed" as a major blocker for their organization.

 _The job is so much more than that_.
 There's endless judgment, communication, and discernment that goes into the work.